mattnewsome/vpn-qbt-web/README.md

 ---

-🎉 **You're all set!** Your Firefox and qBittorrent traffic is now securely routed through NordVPN while keeping your host network completely isolated and protected.
+🎉 **You're all set!** Your Firefox and qBT traffic is now securely routed through NordVPN while keeping your host network completely isolated and protected.